tedddy/SciViews.github.io/_posts/recipes/tcltk/0013-01-01-TclTk-text-windows.md

 ![unicode dialog box]({{ site.images }}/recipes-tcltk/text7.png)

 Naviguate through code pages, then select the character you want by double-click or by hitting `Enter`.
 The character is inserted into the target widget.
-Now, don't close the window yet.
+Now, close the Unicode character selector, but don't close the text window yet.
 It is also possible to define a _compose key_ (`Cmp`), that is, a key to trigger a sequence of two keys to be combined into a special unicode character.
 Of course, you can freely choose the compose key and the sequences you want to use.
 Obvious sequences are: `Cmp + ^ + e` → ê, `Cmp + a + e` → æ, etc. But you can also define other combinations like `Cmp + O + C` → ©, or `Cmp + m + u` → µ. for instance.
 Also, hitting the compose key twice brings back the Unicode selector.
 Here is how you can configure your `tk2text` text widget (or a `tk2entry` entry widget) to use the key composer:

 {% highlight r %}